Aouei/gee_acolite/docs/contributing.md

 ### ✨ Request Features

-For new features:
+Open a [GitHub Issue](https://github.com/Aouei/gee_acolite/issues) and describe:

-1. Describe the use case
+1. The use case and motivation
-2. Explain why it is useful
-3. Provide examples of how it would be used
+2. The expected behavior
+3. A usage example if possible

 ### 📝 Improve Documentation

-- Fix typos
+- Fix typos or unclear explanations
-- Clarify explanations
-- Add examples
+- Add usage examples or notebooks
-- Translate to other languages
+- Improve API docstrings

 ### 💻 Contribute Code